alasca-association/tarook/docs/src/operation/vault.md

 - Case 1: Migrating from a development or other Vault

-  - The cluster has been deployed or migrated to use another Vault.
+  - The cluster has been deployed or migrated to use another Vault (the *soucre Vault*).
     This can be the development Vault setup provided with yaook/k8s.

-  - The source Vault instance uses Raft.
+  - The *source Vault* instance uses Raft.

-  - A sufficient amount of unseal key shares to unseal the *source* Vault are known.
+  - A sufficient amount of unseal key shares to unseal the *source Vault* are known.

 - Case 2: Migrating a cluster which is not upgraded to use Vault yet to use